-Assuming FDA approval of MelaFind® in the first half of 2008, we are considering submitting an application for a new CPT code to the American Medical Association (AMA) CPT Editorial Panel in late 2009, anticipating possible issuance of a new CPT code and positive national or regional Medicare coverage determinations in the first or second quarter of 2011.
+Assuming FDA approval of MelaFind® in the second half of 2008, we are considering submitting an application for a new CPT code to the American Medical Association (AMA) CPT Editorial Panel in late 2009, and anticipate possible issuance of a new CPT code and positive national or regional Medicare coverage determinations in the first or second quarter of 2011.
 The Evidence-Based Medicine evaluation will be included in the application.
 If the CPT Editorial Panel concurs that a new CPT code is needed and appropriate, and we are able to demonstrate that MelaFind® is reasonable and necessary for the Medicare population, we anticipate that the new code would be referred to the AMA's Relative Value Scale Update Committee (RUC) to determine the appropriate level of Medicare Part B reimbursement for the procedure, relative to other physician services.
 This analysis would include a survey of physicians utilizing MelaFind® in the commercial setting.
 In setting Medicare reimbursement rates, CMS is generally guided, though not bound, by the recommendation of the RUC.
-Medicare coverage and payment policies significantly influence the practices and policies of private payers, managed care organizations, and state Medicaid agencies.
-We expect to commence efforts to obtain positive coverage decisions from private payers, managed care organizations, Medicaid agencies, and state Medicare administrative contractors following the completion of the pivotal clinical trial or PMA submission.
+Medicare coverage and payment policies significantly influence the practices and policies of private payers, managed care organizations, and state Medicare administrative contractors following the completion of the pivotal clinical trial or PMA submission.
 Presentations to the various committees that evaluate new technologies will be made.
 These will include the Evidence-Based Medicine evaluation and value proposition.
 We believe it is likely that the private payers, managed care organizations, and state Medicare administrative contractors will desire to establish pilot programs of MelaFind® to determine the impact of the product in their systems following PMA approval.
 In the case of private payers, managed care organizations and state Medicare administrative contractors, we anticipate that obtaining a positive coverage decision for MelaFind® may take at least 6 to 12 months following PMA approval.